-Want to build a rock star team?
-Focus on these four people
+How to build a team full of talent: focus on these four people

-Having the right mix of people is the secret sauce for a high performing firm.
+Having the right mix of people is the secret weapon for a high performing business.
 Careers expert Jan Bowen-Nielsen talks us through what it really takes to build an all-star team.

 "The right mix of people can bring a variety of skills, and the role of a manager is using that blend of talent to build success," said Jan, founder and director of specialist coaching company Quiver Management.

 Jan explains the four most common workplace personalities (using the behavior assessment DISC tool), and their basic workplace characteristics.
 He said: "people are a mix of all four styles, but usually one or two traits will be prevalent in their everyday behaviour."